 4. Select Contractors Wisely

 Take time to research and find the right home contractors.
 Because hiring the wrong one can be a very bad experience.
 There are so many shady businessmen out there just ready to challenge your budget.
 And they won’t meet your expectations.
 Avoid going with the first person you talk to, even if you love a particular contractor and seem to understand one another.
 Use only a certified general contractor.
-The experience of a well-qualified contractor is invaluable to the home building process.
+The experience of a well-qualified contractor is invaluable to the house building process.
 Do your homework.
 Get a list of references and look into their past works.

-5. Be Clear With Your Contractors
+5. How to cut home building costs: Be Clear With Your Contractors

 6. Source Materials When Possible

 When it comes to sourcing materials for your dream home, sometimes home contractors may get better prices on home building items.
 However, it makes sense to do your own digging and buy inexpensively.
 But still high-quality items on your own.
 If you want to import some products, make sure that they meet the local building code requirements.
 Because if your building inspector rejects some installed products as not meeting local code, it will be very hard to return them.
 When purchasing your appliances or hiring heavy construction equipment then go through a bidding process.
 Ask for a detailed line item bid list and a general list before making any decisions.
-That will help you get an accurate idea of each item price and save you money just in case you have to replace or add specific items during the home building process.
+That will help you get an accurate idea of each item’s price and save you money just in case you have to replace or add specific items during the home building process.

 Written by Famio Services Team